theupdateframework/theupdateframework.github.io/faq.md

   the event of a repo compromise.

 **9. What's the point of having the Root and Snapshot roles?**
+  The Root role keeps track of the trusted public keys of the top-level roles, removing or adding keys when needed.
+Its metadata is rarely updated and its signing keys protected the most.
+In contrast, the Snapshot role is updated often, signed with an online key, and provides a consistent view of the metadata available on a repo.
+The Snapshot and Root role are responsible for different tasks that differ in level of importance.
+Responsibility separation is one of TUF's design choices.

 **10. Is there a presentation or video about TUF?**
   The [Videos](https://theupdateframework.github.io/videos.html) page contains